ComputingStack/Uniview-OpenStack-Portal/README.md

 Any questions and suggestions are appreciated!

-The reposition and git hub serve as well a ticketing system for logging new issue, tracking hisotrical issue, communication between Computingstack team and clients.
+The curent repositary serves as well a ticketing system for logging new issue, tracking hisotrical issue, communication between Computingstack team and clients.

 # Pricing and Uniview Business Model